Under Construction: Not for Public Viewing.

 What do these predictions mean?

-The predictions are the average values for people whose information was similar to yours, calculated from a large dataset that was collected for a research study paid for by the National Institutes of Health.
+The predictions are the average values for people whose information was similar to yours, calculated from a large dataset that was collected for a research study paid for by the National Institutes of Health.- Years of life (YOL) is the average number of remaining years that people like you lived.

 How might I use these predictions?